speedment/speedment-doc/pages/comparator.md

 " %}

 ## Examples
-The following example shows another solution where we print out the films sorted firstly by rating in reversed order and then secondly (if the rating is the same) we sort by title:
+The following example prints the films sorted firstly by rating in reversed order and then secondly (if the rating is the same) by title:

 ``` java
     films.stream()